DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-aws-cli.md

 # Install AWS CLI

-AWS CLI is a Python package
+AWS CLI is an open source tool (distrubuted as a Python package) which enables you to interact with AWS services from the command line.

 ## Prerequisites